What is a variable annuity, and how does it work?

 How are variable annuities regulated?

 Whenever you invest money in a market, you are taking a risk.
 For many people, the opportunity for growth outweighs those risks, but depending on your retirement goals and where you are right now, you’ll need to weigh the risk factors carefully.
-In general, the closer you are to retirement, the less risk you will want in your portfolio.
+In general, the closer you are to retirement, the less risk you may want in your portfolio.

 Are there variable annuity fees?